M7OCM/mono890/README.md

 No colour versions (shock horror!) strictly mono for reduced interference from screen updates.
 Works better outside too.
 RSSI refresh rate reduced plus some great additions from developer [motorello](https://github.com/motorello/RT-890-OEFW-more)

-I'll try and get some documentation together - disclaimer might not happen - in true amateur tradition... experiment lol

-See 890 and 890 II repos for basic instructions.
+See 890 and 890 II repos for basic instructions, Chirp driver, flasher, and SPI restore tools.
+A lot of the info is the same but there have been lots of changes to the firmware since the last update (V3.2 on Radtels website).

 Credits